 All of the above factors contribute to your reputation, but there are additional nuances and risk factors that can change the way people perceive your company over time.

-The most important being that your reputation matches your character.
+The most important is that your reputation matches your character.
 Your character is the foundation of your reputation.
 It is how you act when you think that no one is watching (spoiler alert: someone is always watching).

 No matter how much work you put into managing things like your search results, social media, Wikipedia, and reviews, if the actions your company takes don’t match what you say you’re doing, there will be problems.